-The LLC qualifies as a nonregistered investment company under the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") ASC 946 Financial Services - Investment Companies and therefore, all investments are recorded at fair value in accordance with FASB ASC Topic 820 (ASC 820) Fair Value Measurements & Disclosures.
+The LLC qualifies as a nonregistered investment company under the provisions of FASB ASC Topic 946 ("ASC 946"), Financial Services - Investment Companies, and therefore, all investments are recorded at fair value in accordance with ASC 820.

-The LLC has elected the fair value option in accordance with FASB ASC Topic 825 ("ASC 825") Financial Instruments for the Senior Loan and Equity Contribution.
-Under ASC 825, the LLC records the Senior Loan and Equity Contribution, including related accrued and capitalized interest, at fair value in the LLC's financial statements in accordance with ASC 820.
+The LLC has elected the fair value option in accordance with FASB ASC Topic 825 ("ASC 825"), Financial Instruments, for the Senior Loan and the Equity Contribution.
+Under ASC 825, the LLC records the Senior Loan and the Equity Contribution, including related accrued and capitalized interest, at fair value in the LLC's financial statements in accordance with ASC 820.
 The Managing Member believes that accounting for the Senior Loan and Equity Contribution at fair value appropriately reflects the LLC's purpose and intent with respect to its financial assets and liabilities and most closely reflects the LLC's obligations.